 For example, on my upcoming cruise, Komodo Island is a tender-only port and restricted (for safety reasons) to guests on ship-led excursions.
 There I will book via the cruise line as it’s a “must see” stop for me.

 But it’s important to clarify that it’s truly a restriction.
-Many cruise lines imply that St. Petersburg will only allow for disembarkation for guests with a booked shore excursion but neglect to mention that it does not have to be booked through the cruise line.
-I used SPB Tours in St. Petersburg and saw more sights for less cost than what counterparts who took the big ship-run shore excursions did.
+Many cruise lines imply that St. Petersburg will only allow for disembarkation for guests with their booked shore excursions but neglect to mention that it does not have to be booked through the cruise line.
+I used SPB Tours in St. Petersburg and saw more sights for less cost than what my counterparts who took the big ship-run shore excursions did.

 2. Read port reviews.

-In the weeks prior to a cruise, scour blogs and cruise-focused websites for for port information.
+In the weeks prior to a cruise, scour blogs and cruise-focused websites for port information.
 In some ports, local authorities run free town shuttles or have attractions that are walking distance from the ship.
 Nothing is worse than paying for a special tour only to run into your table mates self-touring for free after you’ve paid to see the exact same things.
-This happened to me in Bulgaria earlier this year – I found a free walking tour with a local – others paid almost $100 for a similar tour via the ship!
+This happened to me in Bulgaria earlier this year.
+I found a free walking tour with a local while others paid almost $100 for a similar tour via the ship!

-3. Evaluate all options for a given port and who can provide them.
+3. Evaluate all shore excursions for a given port and who can provide them.

-Comparison shop, because often several operators will have similar tours and the cruise line may be booking space with those local companies and marking up the price to take their cut.
+Comparison shop, because often several operators will have similar tours.
+The cruise line may be booking space with those local companies and marking up the price to take their cut.

 If you find identical tours, consider booking directly.
 You may also find options the tour company may not provide due to interests or limitations.

-In San Juan last year, a cooking tour caught my eye.
-A friend I was cruising with investigated and found a better culinary option directly through Spoon Food Tours.
+In San Juan last year, a ship-offered cooking tour caught my eye.
+Meanwhile a friend I was cruising with investigated and found a better culinary option directly through Spoon Food Tours.
 We ended up with a unique culinary experience that others on the ship did not enjoy!

-4. Compare options, and don’t just rely on descriptions.
+4. Compare shore excursions, and don’t just rely on descriptions.

 Sometimes the same tours really are not the same at all.
-As I noted above, my St. Petersburg tour was much more extensive than ship tours.
+As I noted above, my St. Petersburg tour was much more extensive than cruise line shore excursions.
 I know from experience not to rely on website or brochure descriptions.
 Instead, I ask questions, request to see specifics (detailed itineraries, what might be included as a “snack” or “lunch”, etc.).

-This is how I avoided booking a 13 hour tour to Bucharest earlier this year that included almost 7 hours of factored bus time and almost 3 hours of “special shipping villages and/or meal times.
-I would have been disappointed to have under 3 hours of actual sights in my day.
+This is how I avoided booking a 13 hour tour to Bucharest earlier this year.
+It would have included almost 7 hours of factored bus time and almost three hours of “special shipping villages and/or meal times.
+I would have been disappointed to have under three hours of actual sights in my day.
 Cruise line expedition desks have very detailed binders of information – keep asking questions until you know what you need.

 5. Factor your individual needs and interests.

-If you have specific interests, you may be better off with a private specialty tour.
+If you have specific interests, you may be better off with private shore excursions.
 Military history in a Vietnamese port, Jewish history in Europe, environmental tours, foodie tours – many individual interests can be met through specialty tour operator.

 If you are traveling with small children or have mobility impairments, a smaller tour group may provide more ease with time flexibility.

-Smaller or private groups also may allow you to customize to tailor your agenda.
-If you desire more shopping and less guided time, consider a private driver in lieu of a guide (always my preferred option in Bali, for example).
+Smaller or private shore excursions also may allow you to customize to tailor your agenda.
+If you desire more shopping and less guided time, consider a private driver in lieu of a guide.
+That’s always my preferred option in Bali, for example.

 6. Have a backup plan.

-Even with a tour booked, it’s good to have a “what if” plan.
+Even with shore excursions booked, it’s good to have a “what if” plan.

 Which brings me back to today.

 Nothing caught my eye for shore excursions so instead I had a lazy breakfast on the ship.
 My sister and I wandered into town and have enjoyed free wifi and margaritas while noshing on homemade tortillas and guacamole.
-We’ve been able to survey other cruise mates about the best bargains (as they’ve rolled in after their early shopping time) so now we’ll stroll around town to do a bit of shopping before heading back to the ship.
-And because I used my six factors, I’m confident in my choices for the day!
+We’ve been able to survey other cruise mates about the best bargains (as they’ve rolled in after their early shopping time).
+Now we’ll stroll around town to do a bit of shopping before heading back to the ship.
+And because I used my six factors, I’m confident in my choice to skip the shore excursions for the day!

 Adios from Mexico!